The Hague, The Netherlands

 Are healthcare and health insurance expensive in The Hague?

 "Healthcare and health insurance in The Hague can be expensive, depending on the type of coverage and services required.
 The Dutch government provides basic health insurance coverage for all citizens, but additional coverage may be required for more comprehensive services.
 Private health insurance is also available, but it can be costly.
-In general, healthcare costs in The Hague are higher than in other parts of the Netherlands, but still lower than in many other countries," said one expat.
+In general, healthcare costs in The Hague are higher than in other parts of the Netherlands, but still lower than in many other countries," commented one expat living in The Hague, The Netherlands.

 Is the cost of living in The Hague high?